California Psalms

 over raspy fur of a grizzly I will range my hand, trace the curls,

-to leave fingers remembering the warmth of massive withers,
+to make my fingers memories of warmth of massive withers,

 the totem of the male who falls to water.